jonathanlurie/ExifAddressFinder/README.md

 ## Installation

-Download the [master](https://github.com/jonathanlurie/ExifAddressFinder/archive/master.zip) and unzip-it somewhere and run:
+Download the [master](https://github.com/jonathanlurie/ExifAddressFinder/archive/master.zip), unzip-it somewhere and run:

 ```
 cd ExifAddressFinder
 python setup.py install
 ```

+This will install the dependances and make `find_address`available to use in a terminal.

 ## Token
 *Optional*

 This projects uses [Mapbox](http://mapbox.com) reverse-geocoding API to find an address from GPS coordinates.
 This API needs a *token*, which is hard-coded in the file `exif_address_finder/MAPBOX_TOKEN.py` and it should work quite well.
-If you plan to use **find_address** quite often, please considere getting your own token [here](https://www.mapbox.com/studio/account/tokens) to prevent any usage restriction.
+If you plan to use `find_address` quite often, please considere getting your own token [here](https://www.mapbox.com/studio/account/tokens) to prevent any usage restriction.

 ## Usage